CS171/2015-cs171-homework/hw3/README.md

 - All data is aggregated **per day** (`"day"`) for all days in 2012 and 2013.
 - The count of all votes on this day are stored in the field `"count(*)"`
 - The counts of all votes for priority 1 (`"sum(p0)"`) to priority 16 (`"sum(p15)"`) are accessible by the field names given in brackets.
 Mind the difference in indexing priorities  (priority **1** <=> p**0**).
-- The daily sum of votes for different education levels of participants are stored in the array `"education"`.
+- The daily sums of votes for different education levels of participants are stored in the array `"education"`.
 Each object in this array represents one education level (field `"education"`) and it's respective count (field `"count(*)"`)
 - Equivalent to education levels, counts for each year of age are stored in the array `"age"`.

 Make sure to unpack the file `data/perDayData.json.zip` as `data/perDayData.json`.
-You don't need to add and commit the unzipped file to your repository, this will keep the size of your repository smaller.
+You don't need to add and commit the unzipped file to your repository; this will keep the size of your repository smaller.

 A second file (**MyWorld_fields.json**) contains meta-information about our data.
-For now, we are interested in the `"priorities"` object which gives us informations for each priority.
+For now, we are interested in the `"priorities"` object that gives us information for each priority.
 Again, the priorities are numbered from 0 (priority 1) to 15 (priority 16).
 You can easily access information for priority 6 via `priority["5"]`.

 Here is a sample: